 - Lissa Bankston, director of education marketing & media at Therabody

-- Sharon Gam, PhD, CSCS, Orlando-based certified personal trainer and health coach
+- Sharon Gam, PhD, CSCS, exercise physiologist and certified personal trainer

 Can you get the same caliber of Michael Phelps–approved muscle recovery and pain relief from these DIY products?
 To answer that question, it’s helpful to know a bit about cupping.